-- (b) Proposing agencies and applicants shall respond in the final EIS to all substantive written comments in one of two ways, or a combination of both, so long as each substantive comment has clearly received a response: - By grouping comment responses under topic (1)headings and addressing each substantive comment raised by an individual commenter under that topic heading by issue.
+- (b) Proposing agencies and applicants shall respond in the final EIS to all substantive written comments in one of two ways, or a combination of both, so long as each substantive comment has clearly received a response: - (1) By grouping comment responses under topic headings and addressing each substantive comment raised by an individual commenter under that topic heading by issue.
 When grouping comments by topic and issue, the names of commenters who raised an issue under a topic heading shall be clearly identified in a distinctly labeled section with that topic heading.
 All substantive comments within a single comment letter must be addressed, but may be addressed throughout the applicable topic areas with the commenter identified in each applicable topic area.
 All comments, except those described in subsection (c), must be appended in full to the final document; or - (2) By providing a separate and distinct response to each comment clearly identifying the commenter and the comment receiving a response for each comment letter submitted.
-All comments, except those described in subsection (c), must either be included with the response or appended in full to the final document. - (c) For comments that are form letters or petitions, that contain identical or near-identical language, and that raise the same issues on the same topic:
+All comments, except those described in (c), must either be included with the response or appended in full to the final document. - (c) For comments that are form letters or petitions, that contain identical or near-identical language, and that raise the same issues on the same topic: - (1) The response may be grouped under (b)(i) with the response to other comments under the same topic and issue with all commenters identified in the distinctly labeled section identifying commenters by topic; or - (2) A single response may be provided that addresses all substantive comments within the form letter or petition and that includes a distinct section listing the individual commenters who submitted the form letter or petition.
+At least one representative sample of the form letter or petition shall be appended to the final document; and - (3) Provided that if a commenter adds a distinct substantive comment to a form letter or petition, then that comment must be responded to pursuant to subsection (d).

-- (1) The response may be grouped under subsection (b)(1) with the response to other comments under the same topic and issue with all commenters identified in the distinctly labeled section identifying commenters by topic; or - (2) A single response may be provided that addresses all substantive comments within the form letter or petition and that includes a distinct section listing the individual commenters who submitted the form letter or petition.
-At least one representative sample of the form letter or petition shall be appended to the final document; provided that if a commenter adds a distinct substantive comment to a form letter or petition, then that comment must be responded to pursuant to subsection (d). - (d) In responding to substantive written comments, proposing agencies and applicants shall endeavor to resolve conflicts or inconsistencies in information and address specific environmental concerns identified by the commenter, providing a response that is commensurate with the substantive content of those comments.
+In responding to substantive written comments, (d) proposing agencies and applicants shall endeavor to resolve conflicts, inconsistencies, or concerns identified and to provide a response that is commensurate with the content of those comments.
+The response shall indicate changes that have been made to the text of the draft EIS.
 The response shall describe the disposition of significant environmental issues raised (for example, the response may point to revisions to the proposed action to mitigate anticipated impacts or objections raised in the comment).
 In particular, the issues raised when the proposing agency's or applicant's position is at variance with recommendations and objections raised in the comments shall be addressed in detail, giving reasons why specific comments and suggestions were not accepted, and factors of overriding importance warranting an override of the suggestions.
-The response shall indicate changes that have been made to the text of the draft EIS.
-[Eff AUG -9 2019] (Auth: HRS \$\$343-5, 343-6) (Imp: HRS \$\$343-5, 343-6)
+[Eff] (Auth: HRS §§ 343-5, 343-6) (Imp: HRS §§ 343-5, 343-6)

-\$11-200.1-27 Content requirements; final environmental impact statement. (a) The final EIS, at a minimum, shall contain the information required in this section.
+\$11-200.1-27 Content Requirements; Final Environmental Impact Statement. (a) The final EIS, at a minimum, shall contain the information required in this section.
 The contents shall fully declare the environmental implications of the proposed action and shall discuss all reasonably foreseeable consequences of the action.
-In order that the public can be fully informed and the accepting authority can make a sound decision based upon the full range of responsible opinion on environmental effects, an EIS shall include responsible opposing views, if any, on significant environmental issues raised by the proposal.
+In order that the public can be fully informed and that the accepting authority can make a sound decision based upon the full range of responsible opinion on environmental effects, an EIS shall include responsible opposing views, if any, on significant environmental issues raised by the proposal.